 Somali and African Union troops have reportedly recaptured Marka after losing control of the key city to al-Shabab militants the previous day.
 The group briefly instated Sharia law before retreating.

-the port city of Marka was recaptured by Somali government troops and African Union (AU) peacekeepers on Saturday, according to Somali officials.
+After falling to al-Shabab militants on Friday, the port city of Marka was recaptured by Somali government troops and African Union (AU) peacekeepers on Saturday, according to Somali officials.

 "The Somali forces and AMISOM peacekeepers secured control of Marka again and now the situation has returned to normal," Abdirisak Mohamed, a Somali military official, told the AFP news agency by telephone.

 "There was a brief exchange of gunfire, but the militants have fled," he said, adding that "several" al-Shabab fighters as well as one Somali soldier were killed during the clashes.

 "The AU and Somali troops attacked the town from two directions, forcing the terrorists ... out of town," Mohamed Hussein Shine, a local official, reported.